 Rua Oscar Freire Shopping Street:

 Rua Oscar Freire is renowned for the shops of exclusive international designers' collections.
 It is in the Jardins district - the cities trendiest and upscale part.
 It houses Armani, Diesel, Versace, Louis Vuitton, Gucci, and the boutiques of local designers.

 Address: Rua Oscar Freire, Sao Paulo, Brazil.

-The bustling district of Vila Madalena has plenty of restaurants, bars and nightclubs.
-Almost crowded at all times of the day and night, this area is famous for book shops, art galleries and vintage clothing shops.
-The popular Saturday Praça Benedito Calixto market offers a chance to buy antiques and collectibles, as well as a providing a great shopping day trip.
+The bustling district of Vila Madalena has plenty of restaurants, bars, and nightclubs.
+Almost crowded at all times - day and night, this area is famous for book shops, art galleries, and vintage clothing shops.
+The famous Saturday Praça Benedito Calixto market offers a chance to buy antiques and collectables and provide a great shopping day trip.